irena-flextool/flextool/docs/how_to.md

 - `is_DC`: Flag if the connection is counted as non-synchronous for the possible non-synchronous limit.
 (Yes is non-synchronous)
 - `transfer_method`: Four options: regular (default), exact, variable_cost_only, no_losses_no_variable_cost.

-In most cases the regular should be used.
+In most cases *regular* should be used.
 The downside of it is that it allows the flows to both directions at the same time, but the model does this only in weird situtations to burn energy with the connection losses.
 For example, if connection capacity is 500 and efficiency 0.8, both nodes can send 500, but recive only 400 reducing the inflow by 100 in both nodes.
-The model does not want to produce extra energy as it has costs, so this happens only if you have `profile_method`: 'equal' in a unit or some otherwise impossible storage binding that causes it to empty energy from the storage any way possible without penalties.
+The model does not want to produce extra energy as it has costs, so this happens only if you have `profile_method`: *equal* in a unit or some otherwise impossible storage binding that causes it to empty energy from the storage any way possible without penalties.

-Exact method does not allow flow in both directions at the same time, but it requires interger optimization, which is computationally heavier.
+*Exact* method does not allow flow in both directions at the same time, but it requires interger optimization, which is computationally heavier.

-Variable_cost_only and no_losses_no_varable_cost are special types for special use cases and are discussed with them.
+*Variable_cost_only* can be used when there are no losses associated with the flow.
+Allows costs related to the flow, but if losses are included, should not be used.

+The *no_losses_no_variable_cost* makes the connection with only one variable.
+The flow for one direction is negative for other direction.
+This is makes the solver faster, but can only be used when there are no losses and no costs associated with the flow.

 The results of connections can be seen from the node_balance table.
 However, these are the results from all the connections connected to the node.
 If you want to have the results from an individual connection or specified connections, you can create a group of connection_nodes (group_connection_node) with a parameter `output_results`.
 This will produce sum_flow results from the connection to the node.